sfg-taxonpages/plecoptera/pages/about.md

 ## Gaps as Opportunity

 The Earth's biodiversity is vast, the data captured to describe it are minimal in comparison, but still immense.
 All projects of this nature contain gaps, i.e. opportunities for collaboration on future work, grants, and research.
-Known gaps in this project include {an incomplete catalog of type-material (important specimens that are linked to the names given to species}, {species names published after XXXX}, {biological associations}, {distributions from X} and more.
 [Contact us](#contribute-or-get-help) if you would like to help us address these, in particular we'd like to prioritize {choose from list above}.

 ## History